 6.2 Introduction to SDT

+6.2.1 SDT data model description

 The SDT (Smart Home Device Template) is a reference template to model most home appliance functions in a unified way which is a result of consensus amongst various SDOs and industry alliances.
 Abstraction from the various underlying home-area network technologies and getting an unified way of controlling/commanding the appliances are among the key goals of the SDT.